mol-evol/panGPT/README.md

 Website: [McInerney Lab](http://mcinerneylab.com/)
 License: GNU General Public License v4.0

+### panGPT and panPrompt: Generative Pre-Trained Transformer for Large Pangenome Models (LPMs) from scratch.

 ---
-Introduction
+#### Introduction
-panGPT is a Python program designed to train a transformer model on pangenomic presence-absence data. panPrompt is a python program that uses the model from panGPT to predict the next genes on the basis of a prompt.
+<b>panGPT</b> is a Python program designed to train a transformer model on pangenomic presence-absence data.

+<b>panPrompt</b> is a python program that uses the model from panGPT to predict the next genes on the basis of a prompt.

-This README file aims to explain how to use the program and understand the various command-line options for both programs.
+This <b>README</b> file aims to explain how to use the programs and understand their various command-line options.

-### Requirements
+#### Requirements
 - Python 3.x
 - PyTorch
 - Tokenizers library